kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/upgrading/upgrade_from_2.16_to_2.17/chart_migration/_index.en.md

 did not contain kubeconfigs, so you have to manually provide a kubeconfig with contexts for every seed cluster in the `datacenters.yaml` (the installer will error out if contexts are missing).
-If you do not provide a kubeconfig, Seeds will still be converted (and paused by default), but you are responsible yourself to provide the appropriate kubeconfig Secrets and to reference them in the Seeds.
+If you do not provide a kubeconfig, Seeds will still be converted (and paused by default), but you are responsible yourself to provide the appropriate kubeconfig Secrets and reference them in the Seeds.

 ```bash